bismex/Awesome-person-re-identification/README.md

 **I will immediately reflect the matter if it should be corrected.
 I hope this github page helps many people with research purposes.**
 **Moreover, the latest CVPR2019 papers are summarized in [my personal blog](https://bismex.github.io/).
 Unfortunately, they are written in Korean.**

+### :high_brightness: Updated 2019-08-09
+- Useful baseline codes have been linked to the "Code" section

 ### :high_brightness: Updated 2019-07-23
 - The paper has been moved to the "unsupervised" section.
   - "Adaptive Transfer Network for Cross-Domain Person Re-Identification", CVPR 2019